g1ftmkyelu/friendzone/README.md

 ## Generated Files

-The project includes all necessary files for a complete MERN stack application.
+The project includes all necessary files for a complete Rails application.

 Generated on: 2025-07-29T14:31:25.969Z
 Last opened in CDevEditor: Never